wren-lang/wren/doc/site/classes.markdown

       }
     }

 This defines a `prance()` method that takes no arguments.
-To support parameters, put their names inside the parentheses:
+To add parameters, put their names inside the parentheses:

     :::wren
     class Unicorn {